 - We know how to fight for full compensation for your hospital bills, lost wages, physical pain, emotional suffering and more.

 - We have handled many cases involving bar and nightclub injuries in Omaha and can use our experience to your advantage.

 What are Bars in Nebraska Liable for?

 Many bar injuries may rise to the level of a crime, given the circumstances of the accident.
 If an intoxicated bar patron assaults you at a bar, there may be multiple levels of liability to the resulting injuries.
 The patron may be tried in a criminal court, but can also be held liable for the cost of the injuries in civil court.
 The bartenders or the bar itself may also be held liable for overserving the patron or neglecting to intervene during a dispute.
 Similar incidents may occur stemming from the joint actions of both the bar staff and bar patrons, such as assault from the bar staff or negligent security.
 Bar injuries may additionally extend to locations outside the bar, such as injuries caused by a drunk driver.
 The bar may be held jointly liable for these injuries as a result of over-serving the drunk driver.

 Other bar injuries that meet the definition of true “personal injury” claims can also result from the negligence of bar owners and staff.
 Bars are typically not the cleanest of locations and may contain several different spills or other hazardous conditions.
 These hazards may lead to slip and fall accidents or other forms of accidents.

 Bar accidents can lead to a host of injuries, including:

-The bar owner should remain liable for any accidents which occur on their premises, unless the injury is jointly caused by the actions of another.
-An experienced personal injury attorney will be able to assist you in providing the calculation of damages for the injuries, as well as determining the liability for your injuries.
+The bar owner should remain liable for any accidents which occur on their premises unless the injury is jointly caused by the actions of another.
+An bar injury attorney in Nebraska will be able to assist you in providing the calculation of damages for the injuries, as well as determining the liability for your injuries.